heyvaldemar/authelia-traefik-letsencrypt-docker-compose/README.md

 Add the following label to your container configuration to enable Authelia.
 Replace `your-router-name` with the name of your specific router:

-`- "traefik.http.routers.your-router-name.middlewares=authelia@docker"`
+`- "traefik.http.routers.your-router-name.middlewares=authelia"`

 #### Example

 If you are enabling Authelia on a service called "whoami", the label would look like this:

-`- "traefik.http.routers.whoami.middlewares=authelia@docker"`
+`- "traefik.http.routers.whoami.middlewares=authelia"`

 ### Step 2: Adjust for Existing Middlewares

-If your service already uses other middlewares, append `authelia@docker` to the existing list, separated by a comma:
+If your service already uses other middlewares, append `authelia` to the existing list, separated by a comma:

-`- "traefik.http.routers.your-router-name.middlewares=existing-middleware,authelia@docker"`
+`- "traefik.http.routers.your-router-name.middlewares=existing-middleware,authelia"`

 ## Author